djh1997/dnd/goda/traits.md

 ### Second-Story Work PHB, pg.
 97

-Climbing no longer costs you extra movement, and when you make a running jump, the distance you cover increases by **3 ft.**.
+Climbing no longer costs you extra movement, and when you make a running jump, the distance you cover increases by **3 ft**.

 # Racial Traits